gibbok/notes-graphql/README.md

 GraphQL is created by defined types and fields, then providing functions for each field:

+Notes: a GraphQL is necessary for each endpoint.

 ```
 type Query {
   me: User